jordanwhite268/Zodiac_Analysis/README.md

 Exploration was excluded from calculations due to a small sample size.

 ## Prevalent Occupation/Zodiac Pairings - >= 5% Prevalence
-This analysis reviewed occupations with a total of 100 or more people and used the same calculations as above
+This analysis reviewed occupations with a total of 100 or more people and used the same calculations as above:

 | Area | Occupation | Zodiac Sign | Prevalence | Notable People |
 | --- | --- | --- | --- | --- |